Is Bok Tower Gardens Open and what are your hours of operation?

 Can I bring in outside food and beverage?

-Yes, outside food and beverage are permitted.
-Limited outdoor seating is available at The Blue Palmetto Café Terrace, The Outdoor Kitchen, and in the picnic areas.
-We recommend visitors should bring a blanket or table covering for the outdoor tables.
+Yes, outside food and beverage are permitted during our daytime operations.
+Limited outdoor seating is available at the Outdoor Kitchen, and in the picnic areas.
+We recommend visitors bring a blanket or table covering for the outdoor tables.
 Visitors may also use picnic blankets in the Gardens.
-Please note: water fountains will not be available.
+Outside food and beverage is prohibited during our evening special events.

 Will the shuttles, wheelchairs, or mobility carts be available?

-No, for health and safety reasons, shuttle service will not be available.
-Wheelchairs and mobility carts are now available for rental at The Shop at Bok.
+No, for health and safety reasons, shuttle service is not available.
+Wheelchairs and mobility carts can be rented at The Shop at Bok.

 What areas of the Gardens are closed?